haasn/checkasm/README.md

 ## Integration into your project

-You can either load checkasm as a library (via `pkg-config`), or include it directly in your project's build system.
+You can either load checkasm as a library (e.g. via `pkg-config`), or include it directly in your project's build system.

 ### Meson